openUC2/UC2-Hi2/README.md

 ### More advanced pipetting and imaging protocols

 Using the Opentrons Jupyter Notebook integration together with the REST-API based [Openflexure Microscope Pylcient](https://gitlab.com/openflexure/openflexure-microscope-pyclient/-/blob/master/openflexure_microscope_client), one can easily created complicated pipetting workflows that require an imaging step in between.
-The below expdreiment shows an automated workflow where yeast cells were seeded at varying concentrations and different reagents where added sequentially.
+The below experiment shows an automated workflow where yeast cells were seeded at varying concentrations and different reagents where added sequentially.
 In between the microscope automatically performs whole well plate scans.

 <p align="center">
 <a href="#logo" name="logo"><img src="./IMAGES/FullExperiment.gif" width="600"></a>